 Further, health professionals confront easy access to drugs and with this ease of access to prescription drugs, they often develop tolerance levels that dwarf those of street addicts.

-Two peices of folk wisdom may also be relevant:
+Two pieces of folk wisdom may also be relevant:

 - “Doctors make the worst patients.”